-Our trainees cover their experience of the start of the online residential training
+Our trainees cover their experience of the online residential training

 In April 2021, our inaugural Grierson DocLab In Focus: Production Management training kicked off on Zoom with the online training week.
 Hear how they got on...